 - is written legibly, in ink, double-spaced within the indicated margins in the answer book;

-- is provided on the right-hand pages of the answer book only;
+- is provided on the right-hand pages of the answer book only; and

-Marks will not be given for:
+Marks will not be awarded for:

 - anything written on a left-hand page of the answer book or on the examination itself; and